sxzgroup/qc_lecture/README.md

 # Quantum Computing Basics with TensorCircuit-NG

-_Materials for 1st ML&QC Winter School at Nankai University_
+_Materials for [1st ML&QC Winter School](https://indico.ihep.ac.cn/event/24170/) at Nankai University_

 ## Contents

 - `resources`: slides for QC introduction and lecture notes for QC by others.

-- `lectures`": jupyter notebooks on QC with code demos using TC-NG
+- `lectures`: jupyter notebooks on QC with code demos using TC-NG

 ## Setup